casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 # Monitoring and Consuming Events

-Casper platform uses event streaming to identify state changes in smart contracts and nodes.
+Casper platform uses event streaming to notify state changes in smart contracts and nodes.
 A node on a Casper network streams events through the SSE (Server Sent Event) server.
 Events are emitted by the event stream servers of the Casper network nodes.

 ## Event Types